mirumee/saleor-app-framework-python/docs/index.md

 #### Manifest

-As described in [:saleor-saleor: App manifest](https://docs.saleor.io/docs/3.0/developer/extending/apps/manifest) an app needs a manifest, the framework provides a Pydantic representation of that which needs to be provided when initializing the app.
+As described in [:saleor-saleor: App manifest](https://docs.saleor.io/docs/3.0/developer/extending/apps/manifest){ target=_blank } an app needs a manifest, the framework provides a Pydantic representation of that which needs to be provided when initializing the app.

 ```python linenums="1" hl_lines="2-3 6-18 22"
 {!./docs/../samples/simple_app/app.py[ln:9]!}